ccdcoe/CDMCS/Moloch/wise/README.md

   * If your testing pcaps have truncated data, you can tell moloch to ingore it with `readTruncatedPackets=true` in main `config.ini`.
   * Tasks should be achievable by following the snippets and with minimal help from google, only API usage and variable creation, so no fancy stuff here;
   * **Advanced** tasks are for those who have prior JavaScript/nodejs experience, basic scripting skill and basic understanding about sync/async/callbacks expected;
-  * Final **brainteaser** is for very advanced users who find basic plugin writing trivial, crativity and basic programming skill expected.
+  * Final **brainteaser** is for very advanced users who find basic plugin writing trivial, creativity and basic programming skill expected.

 Todo:
   * Implement the `source.useful.js`, read the sections not to mix up important snippets with alternative examples;